 There are two lighthouses in the area, one that is easily accessible and one that isn’t.

 Point Fermin Lighthouse is located right in the middle of the Point Fermin Park.
-The Lighthouse looks more like an old Victorian house then a traditional lighthouse; it is from the early 1900’s and it is fun to see.
-You can tour the lighthouse for $5 but you cannot take picture inside, so note that going in.
-This park is also a great spot for sunset as well.
+The lighthouse looks more like an old Victorian house than a traditional lighthouse; it is from the early 1900s, and it is fun to see.
+You can tour the lighthouse for $5, but you cannot take pictures inside.
+This park is also an excellent spot for sunset as well.

 Angel’s Gate Lighthouse

 Angel’s Gate Lighthouse is not open to the public, mainly because it is located at the end of a two mile jetty in the breakwater.
 You can see the lighthouse via boat, which is why a harbor tour is fun if you like lighthouses.
-Also, you can sign up at the Cabrillo Bathhouse to be notified of their annual tours which are expensive but when take you out there via water taxi.
+Also, you can sign up at the Cabrillo Bathhouse to be notified of their annual tours, which are expensive, but will take you out there via water taxi.